A thin man with buck-teeth who had evidently been watching me make my way around the market area asked “How can you put that much food in your body?”

 Then I wandered down Heliodoro Salgado street to find the paanwala.

-The paanwala is the guy who makes the paan, a cancer-causing tradition of chewing some unknown (to me) brown powder, tobacco powder, fennel seeds, katha, lime paste, chutney, areca nut and all rolled into a betel leaf he pulled from a bucket of questionable water.
+The paanwala is the guy who makes the paan, a cancer-causing tradition of chewing some mysterious brown powder, tobacco powder, fennel seeds, katha, lime paste, chutney, areca nut and all rolled into a betel leaf he pulled from a bucket of questionable water.
 The whole time he spoke to me in Konkani, as if I could understand everything he said.

 I understood nothing.

 It’s not quite clear where paan originated.
-Archaeological evidence the Philippines, Thailand and Indonesia suggest a tradition dating back at least four-thousand years.
+Archaeological evidence points to the Philippines, Thailand and Indonesia and suggest a tradition dating back at least four-thousand years.

-At one point, India women chewed paan to redden their lips.
+At one point, Indian women chewed paan to redden their lips.
 In some areas it was thought to medicinal.
 In others an aphrodisiac.
-Buddhism too paan to China, and out into the islands of the Malaysia, Sumatra and Bali.
+Buddhism brought paan to China, and out into the islands of the Malaysia, Sumatra and Bali.

 He must have been popular because a crowd of men gathered round and, for once, they weren’t watching….and laughing at … me.